Northamptonshire County Cricket Club

 Northamptonshire County Cricket Club is one of eighteen first-class county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Northamptonshire.
 Its limited overs team is called the Northants Steelbacks – a reference to the Northamptonshire Regiment which was formed in 1881.
 The name was supposedly a tribute to the soldiers' apparent indifference to the harsh discipline imposed by their officers.
 Founded in 1878, Northamptonshire (Northants) held minor status at first but was a prominent member of the early Minor Counties Championship during the 1890s.
 In 1905, the club joined the County Championship and was elevated to first-class status, since when the team have played in every top-level domestic cricket competition in England.

-The club plays the majority of its games at the County Cricket Ground, Northampton, but has used outlier grounds at Kettering, Wellingborough and Peterborough (formerly part of Northamptonshire, but now in Cambridgeshire) in the past.
+The club plays the majority of its games at the County Cricket Ground, Northampton, but has used outlier grounds at Kettering, Wellingborough, Rushden and Peterborough (historically part of Northamptonshire, but currently governed with Cambridgeshire) in the past.
 It has also used grounds outside the county for one-day games: for example, at Luton, Tring and Milton Keynes.

-During the 2022 season, Northamptonshire played in Division One of the County Championship.
-They also played in the North Division of the Royal London One-Day Cup and the North Division of the T20 Blast.
+During the 2025 cricket season, Northamptonshire played in Division Two of the County Championship.
+They also played in the North Division of the One-Day Cup and Group B of the T20 Blast.